This page explores and defines the various golf swing errors and their related golf terms.

 Outside In | Over the top

 A type of golf swing error that manifests itself near the point of impact.
 In a typical swing, just before and after hitting the ball, the clubhead will travel on a path typically described as inside-square-inside.
 This means the clubhead will be inside the target line just before and after impact but it will be perpendicular – or square – at impact.
-Indeed, in a typical swing, the clubhead is furthest away and in front of the golfer at the moment of impact.
+Indeed, in a typical swing, the clubhead is farthest away and in front of the golfer at the moment of impact.

 A golfer with an outside in swing will see his club head travel outside the target line before impact and inside at both impact and after hitting the ball.